 So what are the points of sail on a sailboat?
 The points of sail include into the

-Knowing the points of sail on a sailboat is important in terms of being knowledgable about how your sailboat generates wind power while also being able to properly communicate with your crew.
+Knowing the points of sail on a sailboat is important in terms of being knowledgeable about how your sailboat generates wind power while also being able to properly communicate with your crew.
+It’s also important to understand the difference between upwind sailing and downwind sailing.
 There’s a lot of sailing terminology to hash out here as well, so let’s dive into all the different points of sail and learn what they all really mean.

 Points of Sail